tacman/msgphp/docs/ddd/factory/object.md

 Generic object factory.
 Initializes the given class name by reading its constructor arguments.
 Argument values are resolved from the provided context.
 By convention a camel cased argument name (e.g. `$myArgument`) matches a corresponding underscored context key (e.g. `['my_argument' => 'value']`).
-If the context key is numeric its value will be provided to a corresponding argument at index N.
+If the context key is numeric its value will be provided to a corresponding argument at index N. In case an exact match exists (e.g. `['myArgument' => 'value']`) it will always be used instead.

 Any sub class of `MsgPhp\Domain\DomainIdInterface` or `MsgPhp\Domain\DomainCollectionInterface` will be initialized from `$class::fromValue()` by default, otherwise initialization happens regulary (i.e. `new $class(...$args)`).